216B.098 RESIDENTIAL CUSTOMER PROTECTIONS.

 undercharge occurred or a different time period that is mutually agreeable to the customer and the

-(b) No interest or delinquency fee may be charged as part of an undercharge agreement
+utility.
+No interest or delinquency fee may be charged under this agreement.

 Subd.
 5. Medically necessary equipment.